owentechnologist/roach-semantic-lookup/README.md

 The example showcases searching for a prompt using Vector Search in order to avoid repeated calls to the LLM.
 The example also offers a simple way to adjust the prompt sent to the llm which showcases variety in LLM behavior ranging from a helpful FAQ to a SQL customizer, capable of populating preparedStatements with relevant arguments.

+This example also includes the option to utilize the Retrieval Augmented Generative AI or RAG pattern.  (you need to deliberately load some data using load_rag_data.py before this will work and then select the 'rag' option from the drop down of available templates)

 See the following page for some sequence diagrams and some screenshots of the app behavior here:
 ![more info](./patterns_sequences.md)